playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 # Entity selectors

-So we've figured out how to use positions for the player, but how can we refer to other entities in the world?
+So we've figured out how to use the position of the player, but how can we refer to other entities in the world?
 If you've paid attention to the `/kill @e[type=pig]` command from earlier, this is actually using an *entity selector* to reference all of the pigs in the world.
 We're using the `@e` variable (all entities in the world), and filtering it by `type=pig` to only select the entities that are pigs.

 Here's a list of some other selector variables we can use:
 - `@p` targets only the **nearest player** to the command's execution